elixirschool/elixirschool/lessons/advanced/gen-stage.md

 end
 ```

-You may have noticed with our producer-consumer we've introduced a new function `handle_events/3` and option in `init/1`.
-With the `subscribe_to` option we instruct GenStage to put us into communcation with a specific producer.
+You may have noticed with our producer-consumer we've introduced a new option in `init/1` and a new function: `handle_events/3`.
+With the `subscribe_to` option, we instruct GenStage to put us into communcation with a specific producer.

 The `handle_events/3` method is our workhorse, where we receive our incoming events, process them, and return our transformed set.
-As we'll see consumers are implemented in much the same way but the important difference is what our `handle_events/3` method returns and how it's used.
-When we label our process a process-consumer the second argument of our tuple, `numbers` in our case, is used to meet the demand of consumers downstream.
+As we'll see consumers are implemented in much the same way, but the important difference is what our `handle_events/3` method returns and how it's used.
+When we label our process a process-consumer, the second argument of our tuple — `numbers` in our case — is used to meet the demand of consumers downstream.
 In consumers this value is discarded.

 ## Consumer